IoannisBouzas/Mute-Spotify-Ads/README.md

 ## Important Note

-- **New Connection**: When you do the authentication process you will receive an email from spotify that will inform you for a new connection and maybe they will suggest you to change a new password due to **_"Suspicious Actions"_**.
-Use this script at your own risk.
+- **First-time authentication will trigger a Spotify security email**
+- **This is normal behavior for new API connections**
+- **Consider using a dedicated Spotify account for testing**

 ## Troubleshooting

-- **Authentication Errors**: Delete any `.cache` files in the project directory to reset the authentication flow.
-- **No Sound Muting**: Ensure `pycaw` is installed and your system supports application-specific volume control.
+### Common Issues

+#### Authentication Failures
+- Delete `.spotify_cache` file
+- Verify environment variables are set correctly
+- Check Spotify Developer Dashboard settings

+#### Muting Issues
+- Verify pycaw installation
+- Run script with administrator privileges
+- Check Windows audio settings

+#### Detection Problems
+- Increase CHECK_INTERVAL if hitting rate limits
+- Check internet connection stability

+#### Spotify Not Found
-- **Spotify Not Detected**: Check if Spotify is running and accessible on the same device.
+- Ensure Spotify is running before script
+- Check for multiple Spotify instances
+- Verify correct Spotify installation

+#### Rate Limiting

-- **Rate Limiting**: If you encounter rate-limiting issues, adjust the `CHECK_INTERVAL` in the script to reduce the frequency of API calls.
+- If you encounter rate-limiting issues, adjust the `CHECK_INTERVAL` in the script to reduce the frequency of API calls.

+## Contributing
+Contributions are welcome!
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Submit a Pull Request

+# Thank you for reading! ❤️